 The Wish Project Lowell – Supplies goods to more than 120 homeless shelters, elder services, early intervention and other social services agencies in the Merrimack Valley region.
 The Wish Project now helps agencies all over the Merrimack Valley up to Southern NH and out to Newburyport.
 Located centrally located right off 495 in Lowell but serve agencies and have donors from As far west as Shirley, MA, North to Merrimack, NH, South to Burlington, MA, East to Lynn, MA.
 The 13,000 sq ft warehouse in Lowell provides a safe place for people to donate and volunteer.
 It is also a convenient spot for caseworkers to find the basic goods their clients need to succeed in improving their lives.
 Recycling home and baby goods helps the needy to thrive in this failing economy while saving space in our local landfills.
 Free furniture means a family can succeed in escaping a shelter the first time.
 Has a “Beds 4 Kids” program for needy families.

 Weymouth Furniture Bank Friends of the Homeless of the South Shore – Volunteer led organization that provides furniture, house-wares, linens, blankets, kitchen-ware, and almost anything else needed to start a new household for our guests when they leave shelter for permanent housing.
 The Furniture Bank also provides furniture to families from other local shelters, furniture for our shelters and others and help for many other needy family families across the South Shore.
-Open by appointment only.
+Open on Wednesday and Saturday by appointment only.

 North Weymouth, MA, 02191